familiarcat/temporal-wake/temporal_wake_screenplay.md

 KAITO enters with WEBB.

 WEBB
 I built teeth for wolves.
-I’d like to design a jaw for singing.
+I'd like to design a jaw for singing.

 OKONKWO
 I can tune a field to cradle instead of crush.